 The club lawn, next to the clubhouse veranda, is an ideal place to bring the family to relax, have a bite to eat, and watch the sailing.

-The club is suitable for all ages and 8 – 16 year olds form their own group called the Cadets.
-The Cadets have their own mini-clubhouse (overlooking the lawn) and sail together on Saturdays throughout the summer, and often on Sundays with the rest of the club.
+The club is suitable for all ages and 8 – 16 year olds form their own group called the Junior Sailors.
+The Juniors have their own mini-clubhouse (overlooking the lawn) and sail together on Saturdays throughout the summer, and often on Sundays with the rest of the club.